 Boys swimming and diving was conducted in a single class until 1993 when a two-division format was adopted.
 Verona won the first Division 2 team championship.

-Only four athletes have won the same individual event four times.
+Only five athletes have won the same individual event four times.
 Kyle Bubolz of Waukesha North/Kettle Moraine was the first to do it.
 He won the Division 1 50-yard freestyle from 2001-04.
 Ryan Jefferson of Edgewood accomplished the feat in the diving competition, winning the Division 2 titles from 2003-06.
 Alex DeLakis of Eau Claire Memorial/North was a four-time Division 1 champion in the 100 breaststroke from 2010-13.
-In 2015, Joe Kaszubowski of Whitefish Bay became the fourth individual to accomplish the feat, capturing his fourth title in the Division 2 diving competition.
+In 2015, Joe Kaszubowski of Whitefish Bay was the fourth individual to accomplish the feat, capturing his fourth title in the Division 2 diving competition.
+Paul DeLakis of Eau Claire Memorial/North joined the ranks of the group when he won his fourth straight 100 breaststroke title in Division 1 in 2017.

-There have been 37 three-time winners in the same individual event.
+There have been 40 three-time winners in the same individual event.
 Of those, only four individuals have won three titles in two different individual events.
-John Thuerer of Rhinelander won three titles in the 200 and 400 freestyles; both Edward Garst of Wauwatosa and Tom Wanezek of Brookfield East won three titles in the 50 and 100 freestyles; and Tom Shane of New Berlin Eisenhower won three 200 individual medleys and 100 butterflies.
+John Thuerer of Rhinelander won three titles in the 200 and 400 freestyles; both Edward Garst of Wauwatosa and Tom Wanezek of Brookfield East won three titles in the 50 and 100 freestyles; Tom Shane of New Berlin Eisenhower won three 200 individual medleys and 100 butterflies; and Ben McDade of Monona Grove has won a trio of championships in the 200 and 500 freestyles from 2015-17 and has the opportunity to go for his fourth straight in those events in 2018.

 Ryan O'Donnell of McFarland has won the most titles, including relays, with 14.
-Ben Anderson of Arrowhead, Jay Mortenson of Madison West and Tom Wanezek of Brookfield East won 10.
-Chris Richard of Sturgeon Bay/Southern Door won nine titles.
+Ben McDade of Monona Grove has won 11, while Ben Anderson of Arrowhead, Jay Mortenson of Madison West and Tom Wanezek of Brookfield East have won 10.
+Paul DeLakis of Eau Claire Memorial/North and Chris Richard of Sturgeon Bay/Southern Door have won nine titles.

 NCAA Eligibility Info